codota/tabnine-vscode/README.md

 <br />

 ### Tabnine App

-Head up to the top righthand corner of the Tabnine homepage and click on the ‘My Tabnine’ icon to instantly launch the app and easily update and manage all your Tabnine for Teams account options, team settings, and enable GitHub and GitLab integrations.
+Head up to the top right hand corner of the Tabnine homepage and click on the ‘My Tabnine’ icon to instantly launch the app and easily update and manage all your Tabnine for Teams account options, team settings, and enable GitHub, GitLab, and Bitbucket integrations.
 <br />

 ### Tabnine Hub